Bowie375/csapp/README.md

 ## some word to say
 * My opinion of this lab:
 It's possibly the most difficult one of the first four labs.
 It's strenuous and tricky to achive full marks, even high marks will rack your brain, actually.
-But anyway, it belongs to ICS, so I won't suggest you to cherish much hope for breezing through the lab during your lunch.
+But anyway, it belongs to ICS, so I won't suggest you to cherish much hope for breezing through the lab during your lunch.<br/><br/>
 * I have left each part of the lab a README to offer some guidance.
-You will find them in your working directory while you walk through each section.
+You will find them in your working directory while you walk through each section.<br/><br/>
-* MAKE SURE you have read __archlab.pdf__ for at least once before starting coding.
+* MAKE SURE you have read __archlab.pdf__ for at least once before starting coding.<br/><br/>
 * I have to claim something here: there are lots of incredibly unbelievable answer programs on github, and on the web.
 Most of them behave much much better than what I provided here, which is 7.47/7.5 for PartC.
-If you have problem figuring it out but mine answer just won't satisfy your appetite, make the best of your searching tools.\^_^
+If you have problem figuring it out but mine answer just won't satisfy your appetite, make the best of your searching tools.\^_^<br/><br/>
 * Again, _enjoy yourself and have fun_